proxima-one/docs/docs/FAQ.md

 _There are a variety of different security considerations that must be addressed within Proxima._

-## Why use a trie?

-Tries are used because they represent a data structure that is sorted and deterministic.
-This means that synchorinzations can occur in a distirbuted fashion (order of updates will not matter), and range queries can be done.

 ## Can audits or queries be fooled?